qualisys/Real-Time-Protocol-Documentation/client/index.md

   to the force plate.
 Each Channel contains Channel_No and ConversionFactor.

 * **Calibration_Matrix**
-  Block containing a 6x6 calibration matrix for the force plate.
+  Block containing a 6x6, 6x8 or 12x12 calibration matrix for the force plate.

 Example
 {{> force_xml_example }}